๐ŸฐThe Middle Ages

 Horseshoe

-• Protected hooves from wear on rocky European terrain, extending working life of valuable horses
+• Protected hooves from wear on rocky European terrain, extending the working life of valuable horses.

-• Iron nails secured the curved metal plate, a simple technology with enormous economic impact
+• Iron nails secured the curved metal plate to the hoof.
+A simple technology with enormous economic impact.

-• Military applications proved equally significant—cavalry horses could campaign longer and harder
+• Military applications proved equally significant.
+Cavalry horses could campaign longer across rough ground without going lame.

-Compare: Horse collar vs. heavy plow—both increased agricultural output, but the collar improved how work was done while the plow expanded where farming was possible.
+Compare: Horse collar vs. heavy plow: both increased agricultural output, but the collar improved how work was done (faster, stronger pulling) while the plow expanded where farming was possible (heavy northern soils).
 FRQs about medieval population growth should reference both.

 Harnessing Natural Forces: Energy Beyond Muscle